Jabrils/SDEC/readme.md

 |A Dataset|Now I have a faux dataset located @[legacy/hadouken_data_test](legacy/hadouken_data_test), there are a few models in there as well if you want to try that out, but you could also supply your own dataset.
 |Neural Network Architecture|SDEC is simply a sequence encoder, you will still need to optimize your own Neural Network architectures.
 You can modify this in the script [train.py](train.py) line 60

+## How to install Dependencies:
+    pip install -r requirements.txt

 ## How to encode a Dataset:

 - SDEC is made to work with sequences only